MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/upgrading/migrating-client-applications/cordova/index.md

 Cross-platform apps that were created with earlier versions of IBM MobileFirst Platform Foundation commands or the Cordova with IBM MobileFirst Platform Foundation commands are not supported in version 8.0 without some changes.
 The migration assistance tool simplifies the process with the following functions:

-* Scans the JavaScript files in the existing hybrid app or Cordova with IBM MobileFirst Platform Foundation app and identifies APIs that are deprecated, no longer supported, or modified in version 8.0.
+* Scans the JavaScript and HTML files in the existing hybrid app or Cordova with IBM MobileFirst Platform Foundation app and identifies APIs that are deprecated, no longer supported, or modified in version 8.0.
 * Copies the structure, script, and configuration files of the initial hybrid app or Cordova with IBM MobileFirst Platform Foundation app to a Cordova structure that is supported in version 8.0.

 The migration assistance tool does not modify or move any developer code or comments of your app.
 You must continue the migration process with either [Completing migration of a MobileFirst hybrid app](#completing-migration-of-a-mobilefirst-hybrid-app) or [Completing migration of a MobileFirst Cordova app](#completing-migration-of-a-mobilefirst-cordova-app) after you run this tool.